MarjoleinDijkstraGroupUU/Crystal-Polymorph-Selection-Mechanism-of-Hard-Spheres-Hidden-in-the-Fluid/README.md

 ## How to use this software

  * Install required python packages using the conda file `conda-ovito-freud.yml`
- * Install the *modified* Topological Cluster Classification algorithm (TCC) [1] python package from [here](https://github.com/WillemGispen/TCC/tree/exyz).
+ * Install the *modified* Topological Cluster Classification algorithm (TCC) [1] python package from TCC.zip or from [github](https://github.com/WillemGispen/TCC/tree/exyz).
 Please see Malins A, Williams SR, Eggers J & Royall CP "Identification of Structure in Condensed Matter with the Topological Cluster Classification", J. Chem.
 Phys.
 (2013). **139** 234506 for more information about the TCC algorithm.

  * Obtain nucleation trajectories (e.g. with `scripts.py.spontaneous_wca_nucleation`)
  * Preprocess the nucleation trajectory using `scripts.py.focus_nucleation_trajectory`.
 This script centers the nucleus in the simulation cell.